Doubly-weighted zero-sum constants: -weighted zero-sum constants

-\begin{proof} Let $n\in \mathbb N$.
-From \eqref{ubzn} we see that $C_{A,B}(n)\leq n^2$ for any weight-set pair $(A,B)$.
-Consider the sequence in $\mathbb Z_n$ in which there are exactly $n-1$ ones.
-It follows that $S$ has length $n^2-1$.
-We observe that if $T$ is a subsequence of consecutive terms of $S$ of length $n$, then exactly one term of $T$ is 1.
+in $\mathbb Z_n$ having length $n^2-1$ (in which there are exactly $n-1$ ones).
+We observe that if $T$ is a subsequence of consecutive terms of $S$ and if $T$ has length $n$, then $T$ has exactly one non-zero term.

-It follows that $S$ does not have any zero-sum subsequence of consecutive terms whose length is a multiple of $n$.
-Hence, from Observation \ref{star} it follows that $S$ does not have any $(\mathbf 1,\mathbf 1)$-weighted zero-sum subsequence of consecutive terms.
+So we see that $S$ does not have any zero-sum subsequence of consecutive terms whose length is a multiple of $n$.
+Thus, from Observation \ref{star} it follows that $S$ does not have any $(\mathbf 1,\mathbf 1)$-weighted zero-sum subsequence of consecutive terms.
 Hence, we conclude that $C_{\mathbf 1,\mathbf 1}(n)=n^2$. \end{proof}